judyohjo/JSP/README.md

 # Online Booking System
 This is a demo which demonstrates online booking system.
 I used JSP language to code.

+- concert_auth :
-- concert_auth : checking authentication
+- concert_auth_check : checking authentication